A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Demand Selection and Revenue Maximization (Stackelberg Game)

 One observation is that when a company gains in terms of revenue, the same amount must be lost by other companies because the sum of revenues is a constant, which demonstrates a conflict of objectives between utility companies.
-However, by the definition of the equilibrium strategy, this is the best each company can do, for fixed power availabilities $G_k(t)$'s.
+However, by the definition of the equilibrium strategy, this is the best each company can do, for fixed power availabilities ${\bf G_k}$.
 But, given a total amount of available power, $G^{{\rm total}}_k$, a company has across the time horizon, it is possible that it gains in terms of revenue by an efficient power allocation.
-This motivates us to formulate a power allocation game and analytically answer the following question: How can company $k$ allocate its power so that it maximizes its revenue?
+This motivates us to formulate a power allocation game and analytically answer the following question: How can company $k$ allocate its power so that it maximizes its revenue? { Furthermore, for now, for ease of exposition, we neglect network and other company-specific constraints.
+Such considerations are later discussed in Section \ref{generalizations}.
+For the remaining part of this paper, unless otherwise stated, we also have the following simplifying assumption.